-Soon, the James Webb Space Telescope (also known as JWST or Webb) will expand our views of the sky.
+Soon, the James Webb Space Telescope (also known as Webb) will expand our views of the sky.
 Astronomers will use the new telescope to observe previously unseen regions of space, ranging from the galaxies that formed right after the Big Bang to the youngest star systems that are forming today.

 Earth is minuscule in the scale of the universe.
 So far, astronomers have discovered giant planets, supermassive black holes, hypergiant stars, superclusters of galaxies and other large objects in between.
 And that’s while observing just a small sliver of the universe with the Hubble Space Telescope.
 It is hard to predict what Webb will ultimately discover.

 “It’s a new instrument, the largest telescope ever built for space,” says Jon Arenberg, chief engineer for Space Science Missions at Northrop Grumman.
 “We’ll be able to collect data that we have not gotten our hands on before, including observing the early universe, in particular.”

 Astronomers have already discovered some humongous objects, and JWST could soon uncover even more giants in space.